 The first few chapters subverted my expectations in a good way.
 Clarke slips soft humor into his writing that surprised and charmed me.
 He presents an intriguing premise: a giant cylindrical spacecraft dubbed Rama, seemingly abandoned, enters the inner solar system.
 A crew goes to investigate.
 Should be exciting, right?
 Parallels drawn between the Rama expedition and those of 18th century British explorer James Cook even hint at historical allusions.
 Unfortunately, neither the adventure nor the allegory ever reach fruition.

 For the crew’s first few forays into Rama, the book reads like an average 1970’s sci-fi bro-fest.
 Not a woman in sight, save for the occasional reference to wives at home.
 (The captain has two, on separate planets.
-I wasn’t sure whether Clarke intended this as a humorous byproduct of multi-planet colonization or a commitment-phobe’s futuristic fantasy).
+I wasn’t sure whether Clarke intended this as a humorous byproduct of multi-planet colonization or a committment-phobe’s futuristic fantasy).
 When a female crew member finally enters, the narration introduces her with commentary about the favorable effects of zero-g on her feminine assets.

 Again, I felt conflicted in my interpretation.
 On one hand, it offended me that the first female character we meet is immediately and shamelessly objectified.
 Then again, the polygamous captain made the observation, so maybe we’re meant to infer simply that he’s a bit of a lecher.
 I read on with hackles raised, but found the rest of the story almost egalitarian.
 Women take part in the Rama expeditions with no apparent disparity, and all crew members participate in laissez-faire shipboard liaisons.